Healthy Homes Assessment Mahora

 Draught Stopping Mahora

-Draughts increase the likelihood of lower temperatures in homes.
-A damp house costs more to heat, resulting in wasted money and energy.
+Draughts are a major cause of low temperatures inside homes.
+A damp home will cost more to heat, resulting in wasted money and energy.

-You don’t require to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the building when the house warms and cools so that they are able to be shut and opened, rather than sticking.
-We will examine all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the structure when the home warms and cools to allow them to be opened and closed rather than sticking.
+We will check all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections